revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 fObj.close()
 ```

-- It is always good practice to close the file after using it.
+- It is always a good practice to close the file after using it.

-Orelse,
+Or else,
 - We can use "with" statement while opening the file.
-You don’t got to explicitly close the file object.
-As soon as the pointer goes out of the with statement block, the file object are closed.
+We don’t have to explicitly close the file object.
+As soon as the pointer goes out of the 'with' statement block, the file object is closed.

 ```python
 with open("myFile.txt", "r") as fObj: